NeurIPS 2023 Call for Post-Conference Workshops

 The criteria and process by which proposals will be assessed are described in the NeurIPS 2023 Guidance for Workshop Proposals.

 NeurIPS does not provide travel funding for workshop organizers or speakers.
 In the past, some workshops have sought and received funding from external sources to bring in outside speakers.
-Some complementary registration tickets (the exact number to be announced soon) will be provided to each accepted workshop.
+Some complimentary registration tickets (the exact number to be announced soon) will be provided to each accepted workshop.

 Hsuan-Tien, Ismini, Piotr and Yarin